 \subsection{Primer on black hole perturbation theory}

-Due to the lack of spherical symmetry of Kerr \glspl{BH}, one would have speculated that the partial differential equations governing the linear perturbation of a field would not be separable, i.e., the equation would be in general a \acrlong{PDE} of some variables, say the Boyer-Lindquist $(t,r,\theta,\phi)$ coordinates \cite{Boyer:1966qh, Misner:1973prb}.
+Because of the lack of spherical symmetry of Kerr \glspl{BH}, one would have speculated that the partial differential equations governing the linear perturbation of a field would not be separable; i.e., the equation would be, in general, a \acrlong{PDE} of some variables, say, the Boyer-Lindquist $(t,r,\theta,\phi)$ coordinates \cite{Boyer:1966qh, Misner:1973prb}.
 However, by considering instead some projections of the field, separation of variables on the governing wave equation of those scalar quantities can, surprisingly, be achieved~\cite{Teukolsky:1973ha}.
-The scalar quantity $\psi^{(s)}$ to use depends on the nature of the perturbed field, the bracketed superscript $s$ denotes its spin weight of the field ($s=0,\pm1,\pm2$ for scalar fields, electromagnetic fields and gravitational fields, respectively).
-If we further assume a harmonic time dependence $\sim e^{-i \omega t}$ (where $\omega$ for now is just a variable), then a wavefunction $\psi^{(s)}$ can be written schematically as
+The scalar quantity $\psi^{(s)}$ to use depends on the nature of the perturbed field, where the bracketed superscript $s$ denotes its spin weight of the field ($s=0,\pm1,\pm2$ for scalar fields, electromagnetic fields, and gravitational fields, respectively).
+If we further assume a harmonic time dependence $\sim e^{-i \omega t}$ (where $\omega$ for now is just a variable), then a wave function $\psi^{(s)}$ can be written schematically as